ctechfilmuniversity/project_ws2425_first_term/README.md

 ## Working Period

 The official working period for the first term project is 06.01.-15.03.25.

+### Sickness

 If you are sick within the official work period, you can get a deadline extension based on a doctor’s note (“Attest”).
 For that, you have to submit the Attest within the first three days of your sickness.
 We are not allowed to accept later than three days or any Attests in retrospect.

 ## Requirements